HungryNomad/BiteChain/README.md

 ### Benefits for everyone

-- Eco friendly by reducing paper waste from menus and receipts
+- Eco friendly by reducing paper waste from menus and receipts.
 - Customers, wait staff, cooks, and owners are able to view the status of any order at any time.
 - Promotions / point cards can be linked to customer accounts (UPort), no more need to issue or save cards.